katiexu/deep-quantum-data-reuploading/README.md

 - CIFAR-10-Gray (airplane/automobile, grayscale, 12×12 pixels)

-Either run **../script/classification_cifar10.sh** to perform the MNIST binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.
+Either run **../script/classification_cifar10.sh** to perform the CIFAR10 (gray) binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.

 - CIFAR-10-RGB (airplane/automobile, RGB, 12×12 pixels)

-Either run **../script/classification_cifar10_rgb.sh** to perform the MNIST binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.
+Either run **../script/classification_cifar10_rgb.sh** to perform the CIFAR10 (RGB) binary classification experiment, or integrate the configurations from the .sh file into **../real_world/classification.py** to run it directly.

 ## (Optional) Generate binary datasets